-During 2001, the Y-12 Complex experienced no exceedance of the industrial user discharge permit.
+During 2002, the Y-12 Complex experienced two exceedances of the industrial user discharge permit.
+Both were isolated readings that did not reoccur and neither resulted in enforcement action.
 Compliance to a state-issued operating permit for a holding tank/pump-and-haul at office trailer 9983-AZ was also maintained.

 Sanitary sewer radiological sample results at the Y-12 Complex are routinely reviewed to determine compliance with DOE Order 5400.5, "Radiation Protection of the Public and Environment."
-Sample results are compared to the derived concentration guides listed in the order.
-No radiological parameter that is monitored (including uranium) has exceeded a derived concentration guide.
+Sample results are compared to the derived concentration guides (DCGs) listed in the order.
+No radiological parameter that is monitored (including uranium) has exceeded a DCG.